vkbo/novelWriter/docs/source/int_howto.rst

    within chapters.
 Like for instance if you switch point-of-view character often.

-   In such cases you may want to use the scene heading for hard scene breaks and section headings for soft scene breaks. the :guilabel:`Build Manuscript` tool will let you add separate formatting for the two when you generate your manuscript.
+   In such cases you may want to use the scene heading for hard scene breaks and section headings for soft scene breaks.
+The :guilabel:`Build Manuscript` tool will let you add separate formatting for the two when you generate your manuscript.
 You can for instance add the common "``* * *``" for hard breaks and select to hide section breaks, which will just insert an empty paragraph in their place.
 See :ref:`a_manuscript_settings` for more details.